 Q: What should I know to help me choose the right TIMO?

-A: Below you will find a list of research items we believe is important in choosing the right TIMO:
+A: Below you will find a list of research items to help you choose the right TIMO:

 Research stability, depth and professionalism of key employees in the timber business.

 Molpus has been in business since 1905 and possesses a long, rich history in the timber industry.
 We are proud to staff some of the most experienced employees in the business as well.
-On staff, we have more than 20 foresters with many years of experience, three CPAs, three attorneys, a soil analyst, forest biometricians, real estate professionals and other qualified personnel.
+On staff, we have more than 70 foresters with many years of experience, six CPAs, five attorneys, forest biometricians, real estate professionals and other qualified personnel.

 Find a TIMO where fiduciary responsibility is the top priority.

 Molpus employees consider fiduciary responsibility to clients to be of the utmost importance.
 When tailoring investments and management criteria, time and effort are dedicated to make sure that interests are co-aligned and that Molpus’ clients see transparency in the process (including our fees and direct forestry costs).

 Molpus uses a sophisticated, customizable, proprietary model tailored to the needs of each client and property evaluated.
 The assumptions used are ever evolving based on the current timber markets and needs of the client.
 Strong discipline in modeling timberland properties is essential in determining how much to pay for a given property.
 There are times when your TIMO should be disciplined enough to recommend that you simply walk away to invest another day.

 Determine if the TIMO is a long-term timber manager or short-term financial engineer.

 Molpus’ legacy in the timber business is proof of a commitment to long-term timber management, to long-term timber investments and to long-term success for our company and, most importantly, our clients.
 Our fee structures are designed to mutually align our interests with those of our clients’ long-term objectives.